← Back to Blog

 ToolsMention, Brandwatch, Google AlertsAI citation tracking tools

 The key difference: traditional mentions are discoverable.
 Someone tweets about you — you see it.
 AI citations are invisible unless you actively query each engine.
-As Moz's research on AI-era brand monitoring shows, over 80% of AI brand mentions happen in private conversations that brands never see.
+Unlike public web mentions, AI brand mentions happen inside individual chat sessions and never surface in traditional listening tools.

 There are three types of AI brand signals to monitor: